ALL POSTS, chinese, FAIRLY FLUENT, re: views of the world

 A portrait of the writer: An Yu

-I found something really special in this book.
-The dreamy, soothing prose perfectly expresses the novel’s balance between the mundane and magical.
-The central theme of the novel is a universal one, and one in which I think we can all find solace in these times: of trying to rationalise the irrational, feeling vulnerable and fragile but yet still capable of finding connection in strange places, and of finding yourself and your home through the food of your childhood.
-Braised Pork to me is the symbol of nostalgia, and that whilst we don’t always find what we are looking for, we can always find meaning and truth by returning to our roots.
+The central themes of this novel are ones in which I think we can all find solace in the uncertain times we are living in: of trying to rationalise the irrational, of feeling vulnerable and fragile, and yet still capable of finding connection in strange places.
+The novel’s title expresses all: Braised Pork is the dish she returns home to, made by her father, when she is exhausted and frustrated at her vain search for answers.
+It is the reminder that whilst we may not always find what we are looking for, we can always find meaning and truth by returning to our roots.

 For soothing, mystical escapism in Beijing and rural Tibet, as well as a soft, safe place to land and explore ways of understanding loss, you can find An Yu’s Braised Pork here.